Firefighters put out small basement fire in Waynesburg

-Firefighters put out a small fire in the basement of a Waynesburg residence Sunday afternoon after a resident noticed smoke in the building.
+Firefighters put out a small fire in the basement of a Waynesburg residence on Dec.
+20 after a resident noticed smoke in the building.

 The 604 E. High St. building sustained only minor damage from the fire, and no injuries were reported.